dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ### Rule description

-The diagnostic description should be one or multiple sentences ending with a punctuation sign.
+The diagnostic description should be one or multiple sentences ending with a punctuation sign

 ## [RS2000](https://github.com/dotnet/roslyn-analyzers/blob/master/src/Microsoft.CodeAnalysis.Analyzers/ReleaseTrackingAnalyzers.Help.md): Add analyzer diagnostic IDs to analyzer release.